Dealing With Breast Volume Asymmetry

 What if My breasts are Really Really Asymmetric?

-Some women have such significant asymmetry that their breasts vary in size by several cups.
+Some women have such significantly asymmetrical breasts that their breasts vary in size by several cups.
 Many options exist for attaining symmetry.
 First, you must decide your desired breast size.
 Do you want both breasts smaller than the small breast or larger than the large breast?
 Would you rather have both breasts match the size of one of your existing breasts?
 Or would you want them somewhere in between?
 Regardless of what you choose, a combination of augmentation, lift, and reduction can be applied to improve your symmetry—often with amazing results.